Create a Website Account - Manage notification subscriptions, save form progress and more.

-The assessment hearing is an improtant meeting where the Council reviews the assessment roll.
+The assessment hearing is an important meeting where the city council reviews the assessment roll.
 The assessment roll is the list of properties along with their respective assessment amounts.
-If the Council agrees with the list and the amounts, they adopt the assessment roll and certify the list to Washington County for collection.
+If the city council agrees with the list of properties and the amounts, they adopt the assessment roll and certify the list to Washington County for collection.

 Yes, you would need to fill out an application and submit it to the Finance Director.
 The deferment only applies to the owner(s) who applied for the deferment.
 Once the property is sold the assessment then needs to be paid.
 A review of the hardship will be conducted every three to five years and may need to be reversed depending on the outcome of the review.

-Yes, if you sign up for our online service through PSN you will be able to register for online billing.
+Yes, if you sign up for our online service through Payment Service Network (PSN), you can register for online billing.

-Check your usage on your bill, has it increased significantly compared to previous quarters or years?
+Check your usage on your bill; has it increased significantly compared to previous quarters or years?
 This will increase your water usage charge and possibly your sewer usage charge, depending on what time of the year it is.
-Think of reasons your usage may have gone up...outside watering, house guests, filling a pool, ice rink, or maybe even a leak.
+Think of reasons your usage may have gone up like outside watering, house guests, filling a pool, maybe even a leak.

 This is your water usage per quarter and the letter represents the month your meter was read.
 Your most current reading is on the right.

 Your average annual sewer usage is established during your winter billing quarter.
 This is usually the quarter with the most water going into the wastewater system and not outside.

 This is a maintenance fee for all signal lights and street lights throughout Oakdale.
 All residents pay this fee.